 - HDL Cholesterol: High-density lipoprotein is the “good” cholesterol.
-A high HDL level is a contributing factor to preventing heart disease.
+A high HDL level is a contributing factor in preventing heart disease.

 - Triglycerides: Every person will experience increased triglyceride levels after eating, as triglycerides are created by extra calories that are converted into fat that is stored within the body to be used later on if needed.
 These fats can contribute to heart disease, along with low HDL and high LDL levels.